 - Limited resources: Resources of a sole proprietor are limited to his/her personal savings and borrowings from others.
 Banks and other lending institutions may hesitate to extend a long term loan to a sole proprietor.
 Lack of resources is one of the major reasons why the size of the business rarely grows much and generally remains small.

 - Limited life of a business concern: In the eyes of the law the proprietorship and the owner are considered one and the same.
 Death, insolvency or illness of a proprietor affects the business and can lead to its closure.

-- Unlimited liability: A major disadvantage of sole proprietorship is that the owner has unlimited liability.
+- Unlimited liability: A major disadvantage of sole proprietorship form of the Indian business organizations is that the owner has unlimited liability.
 If the business fails the creditors can recover their dues not merely from the business assets, but also from the personal assets of the proprietor.
 A poor decision or an unfavourable circumstance can create serious financial burden on the owners.
-That is why a sole proprietor is less inclined to take risks in the form of innovation or expansion.
+That is why a sole proprietor form of Indian business organizations is less inclined to take risks in the form of innovation or expansion.